banbaralab/lpnmr2026/README.md

 Heulingo accepts a COP instance in ASP fact format, an ASP encoding for COP solving, and an optional portfolio of ALNPS configurations.
-Here are Sample sessions for solving the traveling salesperson problem.
+Here are sample sessions for solving the traveling salesperson problem.

 ### clingo